galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-SPICA/tutorial.md

 > > <solution-title></solution-title>
 > >
 > > 1.
 It is a diagnostic comparison: it shows how strongly the early components change when the total-count association is removed.
 That helps you judge whether depth is influencing the embedding without automatically deciding that every depth-associated component is technical.
 > > 2.
-CellTypist expects log1p-normalised expression scaled to 10,000 counts per observation. `regress_out` replaces `.X` with residuals, including negative values, so the matrix no longer has that interpretation.
-The workflow therefore keeps CellTypist and the main graph on the non-regressed branch.
+CellTypist expects log1p-normalised expression scaled to 10,000 counts per observation ({% cite CellTypistDocs %}). `regress_out` replaces `.X` with residuals that include negative values, so the matrix no longer carries that interpretation and the model would be reading values it was never trained on.
+CellTypist and the expression-neighbour graph both stay on the non-regressed branch for this reason.
 > >
 > {: .solution}
 >
 {: .question}

-# Build the expression-neighbour graph and UMAP
+## The expression-neighbour graph and UMAP

-The main path now continues from **`AnnData with PCA`**, not from `PCA after regression AnnData`.
-The neighbour graph connects spots with similar PCA profiles.
-UMAP gives a two-dimensional view of that graph, but it does not recover physical tissue coordinates.
+Two steps follow from the {PCA}. `pp.neighbors` builds the expression-neighbour graph by connecting each spot to its 15 nearest neighbours in {PCA} space, and `tl.umap` embeds that graph in two dimensions for inspection ({% cite Wolf2018Scanpy %}).
+Both run on `AnnData with PCA`, the non-regressed branch.

+Colouring the embedding by the quality-control covariates is the check worth making at this point: if the count-depth gradient dominated the layout entirely, the groups found in the next section would be separating spots by how much signal they carry rather than by what they express.

 > <hands-on-title>Compute the neighbourhood graph and UMAP</hands-on-title>
 >